VTickner/odin-recipes/README.md

 ### What I learned

-In the previous lessons on The Odin Project I learnt how to set up a virtual machine (Virtual Box with Xubuntu), how to use terminal commands and basic Git instructions (clone, add, commit, pull, push).
+In the previous lessons on The Odin Project I learnt how to set up a virtual machine (Virtual Box with Xubuntu), how to use terminal commands and basic Git instructions (clone, add, commit, pull, push, status).
 Therefore on this project, I worked via the virtual machine and used git commands via a terminal to save the progress of the project to GitHub.

 Whilst I didn't learn any new CSS for this project, I did put into practice into my own design, some techniques I had previously learnt about.